Skip to content

 Java Forms of Inheritance

-• The following are the differnt forms of inheritance in java.
+• The following are the different forms of inheritance in java.

 • Specialization